 - Firmware failures

-Many of these data recovery companies service the PC, laptop and server markets.
-But some extend those services to include tablets, smart phones, external drives and other devices.
-Those doing in-lab recovery of physical media dismantle a device such as a hard drive in a cleanroom to examine the platters and salvage what they can.
-In many cases, they can recover a surprisingly large quantity of information that was thought to be lost.
-But not always.
+Many of these data recovery companies service the PC, laptop, and server markets.
+But some extend those services to include tablets, smart phones, and external drives.
+Experts who recover physical media in a lab environment dismantle a device such as a hard drive in a cleanroom to examine the platters and salvage what they can.

 What Can’t Be Recovered